krzemienski/awesome-from-stars/README.md

 * [larryaasen/dive](https://github.com/larryaasen/dive): Dive is a Flutter toolkit for video recording and streaming.
 A complete set of packages to build the next generation of Flutter media apps.
 * [wagoodman/dive](https://github.com/wagoodman/dive): A tool for exploring each layer in a docker image
 * [couchrishi/diy-nodejs-encoder](https://github.com/couchrishi/diy-nodejs-encoder): A fluent-ffmpeg based nodejs encoder
+* [John2360/dj-download-interface](https://github.com/John2360/dj-download-interface): A tool for DJs to sync their Spotify library with local MP3s
 * [django/django](https://github.com/django/django): The Web framework for perfectionists with deadlines.
 * [fabiocaccamo/django-admin-interface](https://github.com/fabiocaccamo/django-admin-interface): :superhero: :zap: django's default admin interface with superpowers - customizable themes, popup windows replaced by modals and many other features.
 * [django-admin-tools/django-admin-tools](https://github.com/django-admin-tools/django-admin-tools): Extends the Django Admin to include a extensible dashboard and navigation menu